rcos/intro/README.md

 * Sign up for [Observatory](rcos.io) and [the slack](rcos.slack.com)
 * Find people or a project
-* Prepare a slide deck and proposal, email it to <email>
+* Prepare a slide deck and proposal, email the proposal to "rcos at rensselaer" <rcos-at-rensselaer@googlegroups.com> and email the slide to gundea@rpi.edu